Want to participate in a research study? Help shape the future of investing tools and earn a $60 gift card!

 9.3% = CN¥196m ÷ CN¥2.1b (Based on the trailing twelve months to December 2018.)

 Most know that net profit is the total earnings after all expenses, but the concept of shareholders' equity is a little more complicated.
 It is the capital paid in by shareholders, plus any retained earnings.
 The easiest way to calculate shareholders' equity is to subtract the company's total liabilities from the total assets.

 ROE looks at the amount a company earns relative to the money it has kept within the business.
 The 'return' is the yearly profit.
 A higher profit will lead to a higher ROE.
 So, as a general rule, a high ROE is a good thing.
 That means it can be interesting to compare the ROE of different companies.

 Does Nanjing Sample Technology Have A Good ROE?

 By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-If you look at the image below, you can see Nanjing Sample Technology has a similar ROE to the average in the Electronic industry classification (10%).
+The image below shows that Nanjing Sample Technology has an ROE that is roughly in line with the Electronic industry average (9.8%).

 Why You Should Consider Debt When Looking At ROE

-While Nanjing Sample Technology does have some debt, with debt to equity of just 0.60, we wouldn't say debt is excessive.
+While Nanjing Sample Technology does have some debt, with debt to equity of just 0.62, we wouldn't say debt is excessive.
 Although the ROE isn't overly impressive, the debt load is modest, suggesting the business has potential.
-Careful use of debt to boost returns is often very good for shareholders.
-However, it could reduce the company's ability to take advantage of future opportunities.
+Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.